jundalisay/spblist/content/en/social/cycles/ukraine.md

 ## The Mongol Vision

-We foresee that the military aid to Ukraine will start to be questioned in the West by 2024 as it falls short of expectations.
+We foresee that the military aid to Ukraine will start to be questioned in the West by 2024 as it falls short of expectations*.
 With superior Western weapons, Ukraine might win its tactical objectives.
 But Russia will keep clawing its way back to mute or nullify those victories.

+{{< d t="Update March 2025">}}
+This has actually become true with Trump halting aid to Ukraine.
+{{< /d >}}

 This is because Russia has the moral cause, as:
 - self-preservation